 Decipher City spent this weekend branching out into the wide world of audio.
 Below is our introductory podcast.
 This first week, we discuss research we’ve put together on gentrification, blight and the concept of a “bad neighborhood.”
 We speculate on ways to change up the narrative and offer examples and anecdotes from the city of Austin, Texas.
-Please click below to listen to the first episode.

 To view accompanying slides and images mentioned in this episode, check out the link below:

 *After recording, we noticed a few issues/clerical errors/ points in need to clarification.
 In the spirit of robust self-critique, they are listed below:

 - The sound effects throughout (noise, chatter, the Amber Alert that went off on our phones, the ringing bell) were not intentionally added ambient sounds, but the by-product of our choice to record in a pie shop.